Hildegard Maria Rauchfuß

-Hildegard Maria Rauchfuß (22 February 1918 - 28 May 2000) was a German author.
+Hildegard Maria Rauchfuß (22 February 1918 - 28 May 2000) was a German writer.
 Her output included novels, short stories, poems, song/cabaret lyrics, radio plays and television dramas.
-Many of her books flowed from her own extensive on-site research and tell of women who achieved, or failed to find, emancipation.
+Many of her books flowed from her own extensive in-person research and tell of women who achieved, or failed to find, emancipation.

 Biography

 Hildegard Maria Rauchfuß was born in Breslau.
 Herbert Rauchfuß, her father, was an imperial guards officer who later went into business.
 It was said that she inherited her style from Clara, her French-born mother, and her discipline from her Prussian father.
 She left school earlier than intended, and before having the chance to complete the curriculum or take part in the final exams.
 The National Socialists had taken power early in 1933 and rapidly transformed the country into a one-party dictatorship.
 Antisemitism was no longer merely a shrill slogan for populist politicians.
 It had become a core underpinning of government policy: Rauchfuß was excluded from her school because she stood up for school friends identified by the authorities as Jewish.
 She therefore completed her school studies at a nearby commercially focused school ("Handelsschule") before embarking on a traineeship in singing.
 During the Second World War, which had broken out in 1939, she combined her musical studies with work in a bank.

-With the Soviet army advancing from the east, in 1944 the German leader declared that Breslau was a strategic "Festung", to be defended at any cost.
+With the Soviet army advancing from the east, in 1944 Adolf Hitler, the German leader, declared that Breslau was a strategic "Festung", to be defended at any cost.
 Hildegard Maria and her parents fled when the civilian population was evacuated on a cold January day a couple of weeks before the Soviet forces arrived.
 The Rauchfuß family settled initially in Bad Warmbrunn.
 By 1947 those identified as ethnic Germans had been transported on to Leipzig, where the Rauchfuß family made their home.
 Despite having been liberated from Nazi control by US forces in April 1945, it had been agreed before the end of the war that the city was to be administered as part of the Soviet occupation zone in post war Germany, and the Soviets had been in control of it since July 1945.
-Accordingly it was in the Soviet zone, relaunched in October 1949 as the German Democratic Republic (East Germany), the Hildegard Maria Rauchfuß lived and built her career during the decades that followed.
+Accordingly, it was in the Soviet zone, relaunched in October 1949 as the German Democratic Republic (East Germany), that Hildegard Maria Rauchfuß lived and built her career during the decades that followed.

 Her first job after arriving in Leipzig was as a book-keeper.
 It was Ernst Richard, a legendary senior editor at the Leipziger Zeitung, who spotted her talent as a writer.
-In 1948 she moved on to work in the literature department at MDR, the main radio broadcaster for the region.
+In 1948 she moved on to work in the literature department at MDR, the main radio broadcaster in the region.
 Four years later, in 1952, she was dismissed without notice after two of her short stories had been broadcast on the RIAS, a Berlin-based radio station which operated under the "supervision" of the United States Information Agency.